 If you have a business that fits the qualification guidelines for Solo 401(k), you may not be eligible, however, if you or certain family members have ownership in other businesses that do have employees.
 The IRS defines a Controlled or Affiliated Service Group.
 If the same 5 or fewer owners have either 80% ownership or more than 50% effective control of one or more businesses, then those businesses are looked at as being one for purposes of plan qualification.
 If any business within such a group has employees, then all businesses within the group are treated as if they have employees.

 Both an Employee and Self-Employed

 You can be an employee of a business and also be separately self-employed.
 In this case, you are still eligible to establish a Solo 401(k) for your own business, even if you may also be participating in a 401(k) or other retirement plan through your primary employment.
-In such cases, your ability to make employee contributions will be capped at the single limit of $18,000 if you are under age 50 or $24,000 if you are 50 or older.
+In such cases, your ability to make employee contributions will be capped at the overall limit of $19,500 if you are under age 50 or $26,000 if you are 50 or older.
 Your business that sponsors the Solo 401(k) can make a profit sharing employer contribution up to the plan maximum, independent of the other employer plan, however.

 In some cases, you and/or your spouse may have multiple different businesses that create self-employment income.
 A Solo 401(k) plan can be configured with multiple participating employers.
 This can allow for the combination of income streams for making plan contributions, or as a means to fold a husband & wife with separate businesses into the same plan.